–impressionists, and abstract artists.

-My definition of surreal is so broad that it includes impressionism, abstract, any manipulation of an initial capture that leads away from the unfiltered capture.
-If you think about it, we are photographers, artists, surrealists, the more we process away from the unfiltered, initial capture.
+My definition of surreal is so broad it includes impressionism, abstract, any manipulation of an initial capture that leads away from the unfiltered capture.
+If you think about it, we are artists, impressionists, abstract, surrealism, the more we take the original snapshot away from the unfiltered, initial capture.

 Image editing programs wrenched serious photography from the darkroom, galleries, and experts’ magazines.

 Every photo editing program offers its own tools.
 Making art from a camera capture requires care, but not talent.

 Realism (unfiltered), is only as good as the subject is interesting, in contrast to image editing.

 Photo filtering often catches the eye even when the subject of the capture is what’s least interesting, because the true subject in image editing is filtering artistry.

 To share on social and other forms of media, photographers (people) have to pass through a warehouse of filtering options.
 It isn’t easy being a pretentious art critic , especially the teacherly type who isn’t needed anymore.

 So many people became really good photographers in such a short amount of time.